gauravsangwan/gauravsangwan/ReadMe.md

 # Hi there, I'm Gaurav Sangwan! 👋

 ### About Me
-I am an AI&DS undergraduate student at [ABC University](https://www.abcuniversity.edu) with a passion for Artificial Intelligence, Data Science, and Deep Learning.
+I am an AI&DS undergraduate student at [IIT Jodhpur](https://www.iitj.ac.in) with a passion for Artificial Intelligence, Data Science, and Deep Learning.
 I enjoy working on projects that involve implementation and learning through hands-on experience.
 I have been actively contributing to the GitHub community since April 2021 and have created 16 public repositories.
 My GitHub portfolio showcases my skills in various programming languages, including React, Node, Python, C++, MATLAB, and more.

 ### Skills
 Here's an overview of my skill set: